jessesquires/jessesquires.com/_posts/2017-09-10-building-a-site-with-jekyll-on-nfsn.md

 ### Migrating off of GitHub Pages

 The setup described above basically replicates GitHub Pages on your own server, which makes migrating straightforward.
+Or as mentioned above, you can switch over to using the `jekyll` gem directly, which is a bit lighter than `github-pages`.

 #### Configuring Git